Sang-Buster/Formation-Control/Flocking_Formation_Control_Matlab/README.md

 ## Installation

-Install MATLAB to your system, copy the directory "src" to your MATLAB directory or any other directory and open and run any of the files - MSN1.m, MSN2.m, MSN3.m, MSN4.m, MSN5.m, MSN6.m and MSN6switching.m for the 7 cases explained below respectively.
+Install MATLAB to your system, copy the directory `src` to your MATLAB directory or any other directory and open and run any of the files - MSN1.m, MSN2.m, MSN3.m, MSN4.m, MSN5.m, MSN6.m and MSN6switching.m for the 7 cases explained below respectively.

 ## Project parameters:
 - Number of sensor nodes: n =100.